-Ricky Brumfield is in his third season at Virginia after joining Bronco Mendenhall’s staff in January of 2018 as the program’s special teams coordinator.
-In July of 2020, Mendenhall announced that Brumfield would also serve as the tight ends coach.
+Ricky Brumfield is in his fourth season at Virginia after joining Bronco Mendenhall’s staff in January of 2018 as the program’s special teams coordinator.
+In February of 2021, Mendenhall announced Brumfield would also serve as the cornerbacks coach after serving as the tight ends coach for the 2020 season.

 The 2019 team broke the single-season record for both kick return yards (1,204) and kick return average (28.7).
 Heading the attack on the record book was Joe Reed, who was named to a myriad of All-America teams in 2019 as a kick returner.
 First-team nods by the Walter Camp Football Foundation and the Football Writers Association of America highlighted those All-America accolades.
 Reed also won the Jet Award in 2019 as the nation’s top kick returner after leading the nation in kick return average at 33.2.
 Reed also led the nation in 2019 with two kick returns for touchdowns and left UVA No. 1 in program history with 3,042 career kick return yards, which makes him one of 10 players in FBS history with 3,000+ kick return yards.
 Reed also left UVA with a career 28.69 career kick return average, which ranks No. 22 all-time at the FBS level.
 Reed is the only player in FBS history with 2,700+ career kick return yards and a kick return average of 28+ yards.

 Also in 2019, All-ACC placekicker Brian Delaney broke the UVA single-season record for points kicking (110), which also ranked No. 13 in the nation.
 His 52 PATs also broke a single-season UVA record.
 Overall, Delaney’s 110 points in 2019 ranked No. 3 on the UVA single-season scoring list.